LengendaryHippopotamus/PartPrompt/README.md

 # PartPrompt

-This repository contains the code and data for the paper: PartPrompt.
+This repository contains the code and data for the paper: Parse Trees Guided LLM Prompt Compression.

 ## Experiments